iconify/website/docs/icon-components/index.md

 ## Components

-There are several options:
+The best option by far is [Web component](#web-component).

-- [Web component](#web-component), usable in HTML with or without UI frameworks.
+It is usable in HTML with or without UI frameworks.

-- ["SVG Framework"](#svg-framework), usable in HTML without UI frameworks.
-- [Components for UI frameworks](#ui-frameworks): React, Vue, Svelte, Ember.
+Additionally, there are [components for UI frameworks](#ui-frameworks): React, Vue, Svelte, Ember.

+In future, only `[npm]iconify-icon` web component will be supported.
+Why?
+- SVG Framework is an old version of the web component, developed many years ago as an experiment when browser did not support web components.
+It has no place in modern development.
+- Framework-specific components have issue with server side rendering.
+Web compponent solves those issues.

 ### Web component {#web-component}

-Best option by far is web component.
+The best option by far is web component.
 It is the most modern iteration, works with all UI frameworks and works great with server side rendering.

-Usage is very simple:
+Usage is simple:

 ```html
 <iconify-icon icon="mdi:home"></iconify-icon>